jonnonz1/nz-statute-book/acts/public/2001/public-trust-act-2001.md

 (3) If the proceedings are not commenced by the person within the 3-month period,— (a) the claim is barred on the expiry of that period, and the money, chattels, or things become irrecoverable; and (b) Public Trust may proceed to administer and distribute the estate disregarding the claim.
-(4) The powers given by this section are in addition to the powers conferred by section 75 of the Trustee Act 1956.
+(4) The powers given by this section are in addition to the powers conferred by section 135 of the Trusts Act 2019.

 ### 128 Conditions on which tenant for life may be allowed into possession
 (1) A person who is a legal or equitable tenant for life of land comprised in an estate being administered by Public Trust is not entitled to the use, occupation, or enjoyment of the land, or to receipt of the income, rents, issues, and profits from it, until the person has given the undertakings (and, where Public Trust requires, security for the undertakings) that Public Trust requires to comply with terms and conditions as to—